owtaylor/flagstate/docs/protocol.md

 * **`Tags`**: List of all tags applied to the image list.
 All tags applied to the image list SHOULD be returned, not just the tags matching a `tag` parameter in the query.
 * **`Digest`**: The digest of the Docker manifest list or OCI image index.
 The contents can be retrieved from the relative url `<registry>/v2/<name>/manifests/<digest>`.
 * **`MediaType`**: `application/vnd.docker.distribution.manifest.list.v2+json` or `application/vnd.oci.image.index.v1+json`
 * **`Images`**: *Matching* images within the image list.
-For example, if an image list has images for the `i386`, `amd64`, and `arm64` architectures and `arch=amd64` is present in the query, only the amd64 image will be included.
+For example, if an image list has images for the `i386`, `amd64`, and `arm64` architectures and `architecture=amd64` is present in the query, only the amd64 image will be included.

 Notes
 -----
-* For images within an image list, the architecture matched by `arch=` queries and returned in the JSON result is the architecture extracted from the images `config.json`, not the architecture in the manifest list or image index.
+	* For images within an image list, the architecture matched by `architecture=` queries and returned in the JSON result is the architecture extracted from the images `config.json`, not the architecture in the manifest list or image index.